NGPC GATHERS EVERY SUNDAY FOR WORSHIP AT 9:30 am.

 AT NGPC, we believe that God covenants with believers and their children.
 Children are members of the covenant community, so we encourage parents, and children to worship together.
 Practically, it means we don’t have Sunday School during our worship services, as parents and children worship as a family.
 We believe worshipping with our children is both biblical and beneficial.
 Since children remain in the service with mum and dad, they are encouraged to be actively engaged.
 They take up the offering; they participate in the children’s talk and song, and they are addressed in the sermon.
 It is also wise to try and explain to your child what each segment of the service means, for example, you could remind them that when we pray, we are talking to God.
 That when we sing we are praising God, and instructing each other, etc.

 However, we also know that children will be both distracted, and distracting, and that training them takes much time and effort.
 You can be assured at NGPC that parents will receive encouragement, and support from the congregation, and elders as they seek to train their children in public worship.
-We also have a cry room avaialble to settle children, and a church culture that encourages and supports parents as they train their children.
+We also have a cry room available to settle children, and a church culture that encourages and supports parents as they train their children.

-As of September 2014 we have SOLD our building at 60 Victoria Street, North Geelong.
-We have a lease arrangement for the next TWO YEARS (till Sept.
+As of September 2014, we SOLD our building at 60 Victoria Street, North Geelong.
+We have a lease arrangement for the next two years (till Sept.
 2016).
 We have recently purchased a new 3000m2 building on Thompsons Road, North Geelong.
 Our intention is to use 1200m2 for a new worship building.
 We hope to have the fit out complete by August 2016.
 For NOW, however, you will still find us at 60 VICTORIA, NORTH GEELONG.
-If you have any questions please feel free to call Darren on 0406 588 120 or the manse on 5275 0817.
+If you have any questions, please feel free to call Darren on 0406 588 120 or the manse on 5275 0817.